ILYMUN/gatsby-website/content/pages/committees.md

 ### Arctic Council

-* Territorial disputes in the Arctic including marine passage and shipping rights
+* Territorial Disputes in the Arctic
-* Sharing resources and maintaining ecosystems while preserving the sovereignty of indigenous populations
+* Sovereignty of Indigenous Peoples and Sharing Resources

 </div>